Yes, keywords are still extremely important for SEO and search engine rankings.

 In the days of tactical Black Hat SEO, the emphasis on keywords remained firmly in the secondary definition as a word or phrase to search a volume of data for information.
 If you want to find a ‘good’ keyword then it’s a good idea to think of keywords under the primary definition: a word or phrase that is contextual to the main idea or subject of your blog post.
 By that, we mean focusing on niche keywords or phrases that are hyper-relevant to the subject you plan to write about in your blog post.

 As a general rule of thumb, a good keyword makes sense when it’s used inside the content, preferably in the main title.
 People are also likely to search for it and, as a consequence, actually get value out of your content if it appears in the search results.
 Get this right and you’re onto a winner.

 You should be using your keywords strategically within the content itself.
 When considering where to place your keywords the key is relevance and intent.
 If you have found the right keywords then this shouldn’t be difficult.
 If you found a group of keywords with long-tail options that suit your H2 subheadings – even better.
 A general rule of thumb is that if it doesn’t sound right, don’t use it.
 If it isn’t relevant?
 Don’t use it.

 That said, if you can make it work without compromising readability, it’s a good idea to include your keyword in these areas:

 Need help with your keywords?
 We’re here to help!

 Now that you know the basics, why not give it a try?
-If you manage to put in place even a few of these suggestions, you’ll start to see organic results within three to six months.
+Try to put in place these suggestions.
+You’ll start to see organic results within three to six months.
 And, we’re happy to lend a hand with SEO for your blog posts.
 Just get in touch and one of our SEO experts will talk you through how it works.